sky-and-blue/hello-world/README.md

 # hello-world
-this is a first git project
+this is a first git project readme-edits